Prajojeet/BTP2---Agentic_LLM_Pipeline_for_IFC_Information_Retrieval_with_NBC_2016_Compliance/README.md

 # IFC Agent — Natural-language information retrieval from IFC models

-A faithful re-implementation of the agentic workflow from:
+A faithful implementation of the agentic workflow.

-> **Hellin, S., Nousias, S., & Borrmann, A. (2025).**
-> *Natural Language Information Retrieval from BIM Models: An LLM-Based Agentic Workflow Approach.*
-> European Conference on Computing in Construction (EC3) 2025, Porto.

 The system lets you upload an arbitrary `.ifc` file in a Streamlit interface and ask questions about it in plain English.
 Behind the scenes it runs a two-step LangGraph workflow: